PowerDirect® Automated Demand Response Program

 - $7.00/kW per month for 1-year commitment

-- we give incentives for installing the automation systems and equipment; see our Technology Overview and FAQ’s to learn more
+- We give incentives for installing the automation systems and equipment.
+Learn more with our technology specifications and FAQs.

 - Reduce your energy consumption for a minimum of 2 consecutive hours during peak times